((This page has been optimized for a display resolution of 1280 x 1024.))

 - Remote-Triggered Explosive Rounds: Hold a powerful fordite charge, which can be detonated remotely.

-- Poisoned Rounds: Break open upon penetrating the target and release a deadly mixture of the Doctor's poisons.
+- Poisoned Rounds: Break open upon penetrating the target and release a deadly mixture of poisons.

 - Acid Rounds: Work in the same way as the poisoned rounds, but hold a potent acid instead.

 - Blessed Silver Rounds: Made out of blessed silver, these are used against supernatural targets.